jf-gomes/python_dashboard/README.md

 - Relationship status
 - Country of origin

-The goal is to analyze this variables as interactive graphs.
+The goal is to analyze this variables with interactive graphs.

 ---